visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

     On MacOS, the contents of the Source and Integration tabs are combined into a single Integration tab.

+.. _common ICS source:

 Source
 ^^^^^^

 The set of points that seed the integral curves.
-See specific operator for details.
+See each operator for varied settings.

 .. _common ICS field: